wanderwaltz/wanderwaltz.github.io/links/index.md

 - [Nick's Blog (Damn Cool Algorithms)](http://blog.notdot.net/tag/damn-cool-algorithms) by Nick Johnsonz.
 Has not been updated for a long time, but the articles are still pretty damn cool.
 - [Sutter's Mill](http://herbsutter.com), Herb Sutter on software, hardware and concurrency
+- [Yegor Bugayenko's Blog](http://www.yegor256.com), a personal, very opinionated programming-related blog.
+It often seems that the author is just trolling, and as a result, comment sections are pure gold.

 <hr/>
 ## Gamedev